lexsorokin/filePath_swap/README.md

 1. Clone this repo

-2. Go to repo
+2. Go to repo:

 ```
-cd <absolute path to a project directory>
+cd <absolute path to the project directory>
 ```

 2. Create a virtual environment.
 To do that run the command: